jfalcou/eve/doc/manual/functions/arithmetic/sqr_abs.rst

    template<typename T> constexpr    T         operator()( T s ) noexcept;

 * [1] Computes the element-wise square of tha absolute value of the :ref:`wide <type-wide>`.
-* [2] Computes the square of tha absolute value of the scalar.
+* [2] Computes the square of the absolute value of the scalar.

 .. rubric:: Parameters